 The Landlord Advice NI service has received lots of calls and messages from landlords who are worried about the coronavirus pandemic.
 Landlords who need advice can contact Landlord Advice on 028 9024 5640, option 5.
 Make sure to read the government guidance for private landlords.

 This crisis is affecting all of us.
 Many tenants may have lost their jobs or seen a significant reduction in earnings as a result which will make it hard for them to pay rent.
-Some of the ways that landlords can help affected tenants at this time include:
+Some of the ways that you can help tenants at this time include:

-- reducing the rent for a period of time, if they can afford to do so
+- reducing the rent for a period of time, if you can afford to do so

 - using the deposit to cover the immediate rent and allowing the tenant to build this back up again once their situation improves

 - helping tenants to apply for benefits by working with Universal Credit and Land & Property Services and giving the tenant any information they need in order to claim benefits.

 Encourage existing tenants to apply for Universal Credit or Housing Benefit to help pay the rent.
 You will need to supply bank details and other information to help with the application process.